krair/GeoWhitelist/README.md

 ### Redis

-If you decide to use a Redis instance, make sure to modify the `config.ini` file to match your Redis settings.
+If you decide to use a Redis instance, make sure to modify the `config.yaml` file to match your Redis settings.

 **Note:** I haven't implemented the password setting for Redis yet as I only access it locally.